-Germany's Michael Gaul completed Rory Cull came close to the RC10 rout coming home in third winning 2WD but kept up his record of place as he did in the second leg. making all Euro Leg 2 was led from start to finish by finals that he Craig's RC10 and it was Ben Sturnham's Cougar 2000 who came through the field to take second place to be the only Schumacher car finishing in the top three in all 3 legs.
-A Losi driven by Patrick Feschtschenko was runner up in the 3rd leg with Craig out in front once more and Sasha Falter's RC10 finish.
+10.35 seconds in front of Rory's at the close on my stopwatch.
+Germany's Michael Gaul completed Rory Cull came close to the RC10 rout coming home in third winning 2WD but kept place as he did in the second leg. making all Euro Leg 2 was led from start to finish by finals that he Craig's RC10 and it was Ben has entered.
+Sturnham's Cougar 2000 who came through the field to take second place to be the only Schumacher car finishing in the top three in all 3 legs.
+A Losi driven by Patrick Feschtschenko was runner up in the 3rd leg with Craig out in front once more and Sasha Falter's RC10 taking the 3rd spot.